 #23 Host a Halloween Costume Contest

 Halloween isn’t complete without a good old fashioned costume contest!
+Print off our free costume contest voting ballots to have classmates vote for their favorite costumes.

 This is one of those Halloween activities for high school students that’s really fun because it gets them thinking creatively and also allows them to show off their Halloween costumes.